impress/impress.js/src/plugins/polar/README.md

 Preface
 -------
-This plugin replaces the "rel" relative positioning plugin.
+This plugin includes and enhances functionality from the rel plugin.
-It includes and enhances its functionality.
-Using both will confuse the positioning, as the first one called replaces relative positions by absolute ones, thus disabling the second one.
+Please only use one of them.

 Relative Positioning (Cartesian)
 --------------------------------